sqroot-eu/sqroot.eu/_posts/2016/2016-02-01-chat-room-statistical-analysis.markdown

 Count the number of messages sent to each conversation, then divide by the number of working days (in a year).
 Sort in descending order to get the conversations with the most activity per day.

-{% picture 2016/02/fleep-stats/activity.png alt="Overall activity" %}
+{% asset 2016/02/fleep-stats/activity.png alt="Overall activity" %}

 ### Are People Sending More Positive Or Negative Emoticons?

 Categorize each Fleep emoticon into "positive", "negative" or "neutral" category.
 Scan through all sent messages, count the occurrence of each emoticon.
 Sum the occurrences of positive and negative emoticons to get the percentage of "good" vs "bad".

-{% picture 2016/02/fleep-stats/emoticons.png alt="Emoticons" %}
+{% asset 2016/02/fleep-stats/emoticons.png alt="Emoticons" %}

 ### How Has Employee Count Changed Over The Year?

 Take a general conversations that all employees participate in.
 Monitor "join" and "left/kicked" events during the year.
 Given the current count of participants at the end of the year, we can work backwards to calculate the number of participants on a particular date.
 Display the result as a line graph.

-{% picture 2016/02/fleep-stats/employment.png alt="Employee count" %}
+{% asset 2016/02/fleep-stats/employment.png alt="Employee count" %}

 ### How Are Users Distributed Geographically?

 Inspect the contacts table.
 As the company has e-mail addresses based on the employee's country (`.fi`, `.ee`,...), we can assume the user is from that country.
 Group the contacts based on the TLD of the e-mail, display the count as a heat-map of countries.

-{% picture 2016/02/fleep-stats/geo.png alt="Geographical distribution" %}
+{% asset 2016/02/fleep-stats/geo.png alt="Geographical distribution" %}

 ### Are People Speaking More English or Estonian?

 The "official" language of the company is English yet many of us are Estonian.
 Are we sticking to the "official" language?

-{% picture 2016/02/fleep-stats/language.png alt="Spoken language" %}
+{% asset 2016/02/fleep-stats/language.png alt="Spoken language" %}

 Go over all sent messages, [identify the language](https://github.com/crodas/LanguageDetector) of each message.
 Display the results as a pie chart.